jayh92/DrinkMate/README.md

 - 4/15/14: Modifications to database necessary current implementation will work but is clunky.
 - 4/18/14: All for debugging and application information has been converted into a LogCat implementation.
 - 4/21/14: Database V.3 is being used.
 Code cleaned up in MainActivity.java and DatabaseHelper.java
+- 4/22/14: Removed/Commented on existing code and added try/catch blocks to make application more safe.

 | TESTING |